-So out of the 350+ sign languages worldwide, how many have a completed sign language translation of the Bible?
-None.
-Only one sign language (ASL) has the New Testament completed.
+So out of around 375 sign languages worldwide, how many have a completed sign language translation of the Bible?
+One.
+Only one sign language (ASL) has translations of the Old and New Testament completed.
 Most do not have a single verse.